 Let’s review some of the classic ways to make money in college.
 These might include some of the ways your parents or older siblings worked as college students.

-At part of your financial aid package, although some positions are non-needs based, you might be able to find a work study job that allows you to get paid to study.
-Each semester, your school has paid work study positions to fill allowing you to potentially be a computer lab assistant, work behind the desk at the college library, or become a clerical assistant for an academic department.
+As part of your financial aid package (although some positions are non-needs based) you might be able to find a work study job that allows you to get paid to study.
+Each semester, your school has paid work-study positions to fill which may potentially allow you to be a computer lab assistant, work behind the desk at the college library, or become a clerical assistant for an academic department.

 26. Give Campus Tours

 Many colleges often have groups of visitors that come to view the historic buildings or sites on the campus grounds and offer a 1-hour tour several times each day.
 If you like meeting new people and have school pride, being a tour guide is an easy way to earn a few extra dollars without a huge time commitment.

 27. Be a Cashier at the School Museum or Campus Gift Shop